Starting Point: West Kirby

 Once you reach Hilbre Island, you can explore:

 Important: Always leave enough time to return.
-The return journey takes the same amount of time, and you must be back before the safe crossing window closes.
+The return journey takes the same amount of time, and you must be back on the mainland before the safe crossing window closes.

 Return Journey